 For many people, the beginning of a new year marks a time for setting new goals and resolutions.
 We joke about gyms being packed for a few weeks and the latest diet craze to trim our waistlines in time for summer.
 Whether they want to quit smoking or start a new class, many people start the year with good intentions, but few are able to follow through.
 Change is hard.
 Verbalizing goals is a great first step, but sticking to them can be a lot harder than we think.

-Many teachers also set classroom goals in August or September, but once the school year begins, they find that those goals are difficult to commit to and implement.
+Many teachers set classroom goals at the start of the school year in August or September, but once school begins, they find that those goals are difficult to implement and commit to.
 The reasons are varied.
 By necessity, many teachers turn their attention to keeping up with day-to-day concerns (such as planning, grading, attending meetings, and ensuring compliance) and can be tempted or forced to set aside the exciting long-term goals they had envisioned at the beginning of the school year.

 1. Providing you with a skilled thought partner.